Johan Ludvig Runeberg: Personal life

 He was married to his second cousin Fredrika Runeberg, née Tengström, who wrote poems and novels.
 They were the parents of eight children, including the sculptor Walter Runeberg, who was their eldest son.
 He also had several emotional affairs throughout his life, most notably with Maria Prytz and the younger poet Emilie Björkstén.

+Johan Ludvig Runeberg met poet Fredrika Wenman at a school in Vaasa.
+Runeberg dedicated his poem to Frigga.
+However, the courtship ended when Runeberg left to study at the Royal Academy of Turku in 1823.